LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

 - `score_matrix_collective_models`
 - `score_matrix_per_partner`

-Here is an example of an accuracy plot for 3 partner
+Here is an example of an accuracy plot for 3 partners

 ```python
 import pandas as pd
 import seaborn as sns